 Malaga is not a typical tourist resort like many of the other towns along the Costa del Sol.
 There is a beach in Malaga but it is not of superior quality.
-If you're looking for a beach holiday, then you should choose to stay in Fuengirola, Marbella or Torremolinos and take one-day visits to Malaga.
+If you're looking for a beach holiday, you should stay in Fuengirola, Marbella or Torremolinos and take a day trip to Malaga.

 Spanish cuisine is famous for it's use of fresh produce as a lot of all vegetables and fruits distributed all over Europe comes from Spain.
 You will also find a lot of fish restaurants in Malaga.